pento/testpress/README.md

 This is currently tested on MacOS and Windows, but it should probably run on Linux, too.
 Bug reports and PRs are greatly appreciated. 🙂

-You'll need to [install Docker](https://www.docker.com/community-edition#/download) manually before running WPDE.
+You'll need to [install Docker](https://www.docker.com/community-edition#/download) manually before running TestPress.

 ## Releasing